Skip to content

 What is a typical deposit for a rental in Gibraltar?

-Most Gibraltar landlords require one to two months' rent as a deposit.
+Most Gibraltar landlords commonly require one to two months' rent as a deposit.
 Anything significantly higher should be questioned.
-Make sure the deposit amount and return conditions are clearly written in the tenancy agreement.
+Make sure the deposit amount and return conditions are clearly written in the tenancy agreement before you pay anything.

 Do I have tenant rights in Gibraltar without a written contract?

-You have some basic protections under Gibraltar law, but without a written agreement, enforcing them is much harder.
-Always insist on a proper tenancy agreement before paying anything.
+You have some basic protections under the Landlord and Tenant Act 1983, but without a written agreement, enforcing them is considerably harder.
+Always insist on a proper tenancy agreement before paying any money, including a holding deposit.

 Can a landlord refuse to return my deposit in Gibraltar?

-A landlord can make deductions for genuine damage or unpaid rent, but cannot withhold the deposit without reason.
-A signed move-in inventory is your strongest evidence if there is a dispute.
+A landlord can make deductions for genuine damage or unpaid rent, but cannot withhold the deposit without itemised justification.
+Where an agent holds the deposit, Gibraltar's Office of Fair Trading rules require itemised deductions and a refund within 15 days (as of May 2026).
+A signed move-in inventory is your strongest evidence if a dispute arises.
+The Rent Tribunal handles unresolved deposit disputes.

 Stay in the loop